Department of Basic Education /

-- contribute to enhanced learning capacity through school feeding programmes
+- To contribute to enhanced learning through school feeding

-- strengthen nutrition education in schools and communities.
+- To strengthen nutrition education in schools in order to promote healthy lifestyles

 The NSNP consists of a well co-ordinated team to manage and implement the programme throughout South Africa, and the co-operation between the Department of Basic Education, provincial departments, district offices and partners who share a high level of commitment towards the future of our learners.